ACCOUNTING STANDARDS UPDATE NO. 2016-02, LEASES (TOPIC 842)

 To Learn More

-- Read the FASB In Focus—a summary of the ASU
+- Read FASB In Focus—a summary of the Update.

-- Watch Why a New Leases Standard? —a video featuring FASB Members Jim Kroeker, Hal Schroeder, and Tom Linsmeier
+- Watch Why a New Leases Standard? —a video featuring FASB Members Jim Kroeker and Hal Schroeder, and former FASB Member Tom Linsmeier.

 - Watch the FASB Webcast—IN FOCUS: FASB Accounting Standards Update on Leases.
-The webcast provided an overview of the ASU and the Board and staff answered questions submitted by viewers.
+The webcast provided an overview of the Update and the Board and staff answered questions submitted by viewers.